ZLT9/create-modular-tools/README.md

 ## Permanent Tools

 Modular tools do not disappear when broken.
-Instead, they remain in your inventory so you can repair them later on.
+Instead, they remain in your inventory, so you can repair them later on.

 ![Broken Modular Tool Tooltip](https://github.com/user-attachments/assets/83e72cd8-bc6d-4fb0-ab32-1fec667c3607)